freenas/docker-images/kodi-server/README.md

 # docker-kodi-server

-This will allow you to
+This container will allow you to:
 * serve files through the XBMC UPnP Library to your UPnP client/players (such as Xbmc or Chromecast).
 * Web access every time , or use with some tools like [htpc-manager](http://htpc.io/)
 * Trigger library scan When you want or from sickbeard/sickrage/couchpotato/...